-This Debt Free Living and Frugal Living Super Page contains a growing list of success stories from our readers on how they avoid debt and live life peacefully!
+This Debt Free Living and Super Frugal Living Super Page contains a growing list of success stories from our readers on how they avoid debt and live life peacefully!

 If you’re looking for encouragement to keep going, you’re going to love reading these frugal living success stories from real people.
 Some struggle with debt, others are finding joy in living within their means.
 Keep reading and get stoked about the possibilities!

 - 1 1.
 Frugality Helps You Sleep

 - 2 2.
 BudgetGirl Pays Off $33K in Debt on a Low Income

 - 3 3.
 Frugal Living Allows for Indulgences

 - 4 4.
 Frugality Takes Away Money Fears

 - 5 5.
 Debt Free Count Down

 - 6 6.
 New Job, Less Money, More Peace

 - 7 7.
 A Debt-Free Christmas & New Life